-The water infrastructure will benefit from a major overhaul: new construction of one bridges and one WMO building, along with re-excavation of khals over a total length of 8 km will reduce flooding and drainage congestion and thus benefit agricultural production.
+The water infrastructure will benefit from a major overhaul: new construction of one bridge and one WMO building, along with re-excavation of khals over a total length of 8 km will reduce flooding and drainage congestion and thus benefit agricultural production.
 The cost of rehabilitation is estimated at some Tk.
 362 lac.

 Operation and Maintenance